This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Before watering, make sure you’re using your finger to feel down into the potting mix for moisture to determine if your plant actually needs to be watered.

 Anthurium clarinerviums are found in humid environments and therefore do well with higher humidity.
 Misting every day to every few days, depending on how dry the air is, is one way to do this.

 Personally, I find other methods like using a humidifier to be more foolproof.
-Below is one of my favorite plant humidifiers (because it has a three-day run time!).
+Below is one of my favorite plant humidifiers because it can last up to 96 hours.

 Check out my post on the best humidifiers for plants for more humidifier options.